 - If you are borrowing a Federal Stafford Loan, you must complete Stafford Loan Entrance Counseling before State Tech will process your loan.
 Please complete the on-line counseling session as soon as possible.
 This must be completed by all borrowers.
 If you need assistance, please contact the Financial Aid Office to schedule an appointment in our counseling lab.

 - All first-time borrowers will need to complete a Master Promissory Note (MPN).
 You may sign your MPN electronically.

 - Loan funds will not be received at State Tech until the 31st day of the semester(s) for which you are enrolled.

 - Please return all requested information as soon as possible so your financial aid can be processed in a timely manner.

-On July 1, 2014, our name is changing to the State Technical College of Missouri to better reflect our important statewide role in technical education.
-Visit www.statetechmo.edu/namechange to learn more.
+On July 1, 2014, our name changed to the State Technical College of Missouri to better reflect our important statewide role in technical education.